 I would recommend parents to read more from a variety of sources.
-What work for others may or may not work for you.
+What works for others may or may not work for you.

 Complete this sentence, Letting go is…

-Finding the inner peace within yourself and not blame yourself for what has happen.
+Finding the inner peace within yourself and not blame yourself for what has happened.

 The New Age Parents is giving away Felicia’s “To Baby With Love” book to 5 lucky readers.

 To take part, simply comment below in the “Leave A Reply” box and complete this sentence: A parent’s love is….

 The top 5 entries will walk away with a copy of “To Baby With Love”